Top of page

 About

-Dr. Albrecht retired in September 2022 as Emory University Professor of Music and University Organist after completing forty years of teaching and international organ recitals specializing in the works of J.S.
-Bach.
-Inducted in 2022 as Emory University Professor Emeritus, he has taught at the Italian Bach Society Conference in Turin and at the 2024 Brevard Music Center.
-In retirement he has also authored and published four books from the perspective of the musical performing scholar on Bach’s keyboard music (with all selections also recorded on YouTube):
+After four decades as Emory University Professor of Music and University Organist teaching and performing international organ recitals specializing in the works of J.S.
+Bach, Dr. Albrecht was inducted in September 2022 as Emory University Professor Emeritus.
+Recently, he has lectured and performed at the Italian Bach Society Conference in Turin, conducted summer sessions on Bach’s Well-Tempered Clavier at the Brevard Music Center, authored and published five books about Bach’s keyboard music (with all individual selections recorded on YouTube):

 More J.S.
 Bach Magic!
 Exploring the Chromatic Fantasy and Fugue BWV 903 (2023)

-After a lifetime visiting art museums while on recital tours, he has authored and published Hearing with your Eyes: A Musician Reflects on Twelve Keyboard Paintings (2025).
-He is presently writing Mining the Gold: Bach’s Goldberg Variations.
+After a lifetime visiting art museums while on recital tours, he authored and published Hearing with your Eyes: A Musician Reflects on Twelve Keyboard Paintings (2025).

 Ambidextrous and possessing perfect pitch, Albrecht first studied piano with East-European Eugenia Prekosh.
-Inducted to Phi Beta Kappa while an Oberlin student, he then taught as a sabbatical replacement at Middlebury College before commencing graduate study, earning the Performer’s Certificate at the Eastman School of Music.
+Inducted to Phi Beta Kappa while an Oberlin student, he taught as a sabbatical replacement at Middlebury College before commencing graduate study, earning the Performer’s Certificate and doctorate at the Eastman School of Music.
 He later represented the United States at the VIth International Bach Competition in Leipzig.
-Clare Hall at England’s Cambridge University has conferred Life Membership on him.
+Clare Hall at England’s Cambridge University has conferred on him Life Membership.